BPP Law School: History

 In December 2019, BPP University's Companies House entry revealed the termination of the appointment of current Dean Andrew Chadwick as a director.
 Andrew Chadwick resigned from his statutory role as a Director of BPP University Limited on 12 December 2019.

 On 16 December 2019, The Lawyer reported that "BPP Law School has been taken off the market following six months in which no potential buyer willing to pay the asking price was found."

 BPP launched a shorter (eight months) Barrister Training Course (BTC) in 2019 to replace its current Bar Professional Training Course (BPTC).
 In 2020, BPP created an AI powered virtual law firm to replicate a typical law firm or chambers to provide virtual practice environment to its students.
 BPP announced Law Conversion Course (PGDL) in 2021 that will replace both the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC), to help non-law students meet SQE “specific demands”.

 On 15 December 2020, the student presidents of the four Inns of Court – Gray's Inn, Lincoln's Inn, Inner Temple and Middle Temple – wrote a joint letter to BPP Law School about what they described as “systemic deficiencies” with the university’s teaching.
 The student presidents expressed their “unwavering solidarity” with students “negatively impacted” by the quality of teaching on BPP’s Bar Professional Training Course and Graduate Diploma in Law programmes.

 In May 2021, official data from education watchdog Office for Students found the university to be the lowest ranked institution in the country for student employability.
 Reporting on the findings, The Telegraph stated, "Over a year after graduating, 69.2% of students from BPP University - which specialises in law and accountancy courses - have not managed to secure graduate employment or further study."

 BPP launched Bridge the SQE and Bridge to the Bar online courses to help “bridge the gap” in 2021 between an undergraduate degree and training as a lawyer.

 In 2021, BPP launched pro bono clinic to help provide welfare rights advice.

 In January 2022 a reverse mentoring scheme was launched by BPP where law students review law firms on diversity and inclusion.

 BPP Law School made training deals in February 2022 to provide SQE training to Dentons, Cripps and Walker Morris trainees.

 BPP was partnered with the O Shaped Lawyer for the SQE preparation courses.

 In May 2022 BPP Law School won LawWorks and Attorney General Student Pro Bono Awards.

+Notable alumni include Laura Farris, later Member of Parliament for Newbury.